ndronos/c-nomorph/Adamson-2011/README.md

 the collection of always-available libraries to perform essential operations like memory management, string manipulation, and networking.
 And you can then build your own libraries atop these.
+But as long as you're still working in C, it's fairly easy to keep your code running close to the metal, working with simple structures and function calls.

 (Adamson, 2011)
 ```